coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 The highest layer represents:

-- current worldview
+- current worldview,
-- active goals
+- active goals,
-- long-term direction
+- long-term direction,
-- integrated self-model
+- integrated self-model,
-- predictive stance toward the world
+- predictive stance toward the world.

 This is the “macro-state” that emerges when
 all layers stabilize and point in the same direction.

-It is not stored.
+It is not stored as an object.
-It is **emergent**.
+It is **emergent** from ongoing reconstruction.

 ---